Jawbone/JBChartView/README.md

 	{
 		return ...; // style of line in chart
 	}

+Additionally, the line style of a line can be customzized via the <i>optional</i> protocol.
+If a gradient is used, the color for the line and fill of the line will control the alpha value of the gradient.

+    - (JBLineChartViewLineColorStyle)lineChartView:(JBLineChartView *)lineChartView lineColorStyleForLineAtLineIndex:(NSUInteger)lineIndex
+    {
+        return ...; // line style of line in chart
+    }

+    - (CAGradientLayer *)lineChartView:(JBLineChartView *)lineChartView gradientForLineAtLineIndex:(NSUInteger)lineIndex {
+        return ...; // gradient for line in chart
+    }

+    - (CAGradientLayer *)lineChartView:(JBLineChartView *)lineChartView fillGradientForLineAtLineIndex:(NSUInteger)lineIndex {
+        return ...; // gradient for area under line in chart }

+Defining a gradient to use is simple and flexible.
+For example, this would be a horizontal gradient from blue to green:

+    CAGradientLayer *gradient = [CAGradientLayer new];
+    gradient.startPoint = CGPointMake(0.0, 0.0);
+    gradient.endPoint = CGPointMake(1.0, 0.0);
+    gradient.colors = @[(id)[UIColor blueColor].CGColor, (id)[UIColor greenColor].CGColor];

 Furthermore, the color and width of the selection view along with the color of the selected line can be customized via the <i>optional</i> protocols: